 Following are the situation when we can use combined footing,

-- In case when the column is located near to property line and sewer line, the column center of gravity will not coincide with footing.
-Then, it is necessary to provide combined this footing with that of the adjacent internal column.
+- In case when the column is located near to property line and sewer line, the column’s center of gravity will not coincide with the footing.
+Then, it is necessary to provide a combined footing with that of the adjacent internal column.

-- Dimensions of one side of footing are restricted to due to any reason, so that column footings may be combined.
+- Dimensions of one side of the footing are restricted due to any reason, so column footings may be combined.

 - Column located near to property line or sewer line.

 Read More: 25 Types Of Beam Used In Construction

 When two or more footing is connected by a beam, it is known as a combined footing, and the beam connecting footing is known as a strap.

 This is an important foundation.
 When a square or rectangular footing is located near the property line and if it is concentrically located under the column would extend into the adjoining property.